cifilter/PSHigh5/README.md

 ## Versions

+### v1.2.1
+This updates the HTML string the script checks for to detect the queue.

 ### v1.2

 This release changes the core script logic to create a completely new web view for each page load.
 This should prevent any cached page data, cookies, etc. from affecting subsequent page requests.